rayryeng/Udacity_Data_Engineering_Nanodegree/capstone-i94-etl-pipeline/README.md

   AWS credentials.
 The `dwh.cfg` is for you to fill out with the proper information so that the notebook can complete the connection to AWS and transfer the dataframes over to Redshift as tables.
 Have a look at the _Moving the data onto Redshift_ section of the notebook for more details.
+The file is intentionally blank on purpose due to its sensitive nature.

 - You will require installing the [`pandas-redshift`](https://github.com/agawronski/pandas_redshift) helper